 Fully operational, work continues as other parts of the carousel and the building are finished to complement the Virginia theme.
 This carousel is a combination of 3 individual carousels made in the 40’s and 50’s by Alan Herschell.

 The original horses were made of wood and were considered so valuable that they were sold to make money to keep the carousel running.
-The 30 horses now on the carousel are aluminum and were made in the 80’s.
+The 30 horses now on the carousel are cast aluminum and were reproductions made in the early 70’s.

 The rounding board is the panel that surrounds the top of the carousel.
 There are twelve sections, each showcasing two places in Virginia of interest.
 Chosen for historical and economic interest, you’ll see paintings of Arlington National Cemetery, the Dismal Swamp, and 22 other buildings and locations throughout the state of Virginia.

-When refurbishing of the carousel began in January of 2008, Britney researched the Virginians to be featured, designed and painted each horse.
-It is estimated that over 20 hours was involved in restoring each horse.
+When refurbishing of the carousel began in January of 2008, local artist Britney Mongold researched the Virginians to be featured, designed and painted each horse.
+It is estimated that over 50 hours was involved in restoring each horse.
 In 2009 she spent her time researching and completing the 24 locations in Virginia that are featured on the rounding board.